Noah Stolk

 Work experience

-Over the past nine years, I’ve worked with a range of companies in both freelance and full-time roles.
+Over the past ten years, I've worked with a range of companies in both freelance and full-time roles.
 My experience spans small, focused projects as well as large, complex codebases with long operational histories.

 I've refactored and stabilized legacy systems, led architectural decisions, performed data migrations, and built new systems from the ground up.
 I'm particularly experienced in improving existing software without disrupting ongoing development or operations.